 What is a good indirect rate for government contractors?

 There is no single “good” rate because appropriate rates depend on your business size, cost structure, and contract mix.
-That said, typical ranges for small to mid-size contractors are: fringe rates of 25% to 40%, overhead rates of 40% to 80%, and G&A rates of 10% to 25%.
-Rates significantly outside these ranges are not necessarily wrong, but they will receive closer scrutiny from DCAA.
+That said, typical ranges for small to mid-size contractors are: fringe rates of 30% to 45%, overhead rates of 60% to 120%, and G&A rates of 10% to 25% (in our experience working with small-to-mid GovCons; specific ranges vary widely by industry, geography, and contractor profile — see our detailed fringe, overhead, and G&A rates guide for a full breakdown).
+Rates significantly outside these ranges are not necessarily wrong, but they will typically receive closer scrutiny from DCAA.
 The goal is rates that accurately reflect your cost structure, not rates that hit an arbitrary benchmark.

 How often should I recalculate my indirect rates?